 The pH challenge

-At DuPont, we have run many trials to determine the best methods for reducing tortilla pH.
+At Nutrition & Biosciences, we have run many trials to determine the best methods for reducing tortilla pH.
 Only when pH is low are preservatives able to exert a mould inhibiting effect.
 Challenges arise, however, when pH reduction of the dough has negative consequences for processing and the quality of the final baked tortilla.